 The gradual emergence cycles are generally reflecting a balance between the rate of sea-level fall, subsidence rate and sedimentation rate (Grotzinger, 1986).
 They mark the gradual transition from one subenvironment to another without abrupt change from deep to shallow facies (Khalifa, 1996).
-Three types of gradual cycles are recorded in the Lower Eocene rocks of the Drunka Formation.
+Three types of gradual cycles are recorded in the Lower Eocene rocks of the Drunka Formation in the studied area.

-The first type of the gradual cycles (G1) is only recorded from the lower unit of the Drunka Formation at El-Zarabi section.
+The first type of gradual cycles (G1) is recorded only from the lower unit of the Drunka Formation at El-Zarabi section.
 It exhibits a thickness of about 10.75 m.
-It comprises four microfacies associations that indicate the change in the subenvironment vertically (Fig.5A).
+It comprises four microfacies associations that indicate the change in the superimposed subenvironment vertically (Fig.6A).
 The cycle from base to top consists of: (1) Lime mudstone (1.5 m).
 (2) Echinoidal wackestone (1.75 m).
 (3) Codiacean algae packstone (1 m).
 (4) Peloidal grainstone (6.5 m).
-The facies numbers (1) and (2) indicates deep subtidal facies, while that of numbers (3) and (4) represents shallow subtidal facies.
+The facies numbers (1) and (2) indicates deep subtidal facies, while that of numbers (3) and (4) represents shallower subtidal facies.

 The second type of gradual cycles (G2) is composed of deep subtidal facies at the base (lime mudstone) and ends with shallower subtidal facies (packstones and grainstones).
-It is represented here by one cycle in the rocks of the lower unit of the Drunka Formation at El-Zarabi section. measures about 4 m in thickness (Fig.5B).
+It is represented here by one cycle in the rocks of the lower unit of the Drunka Formation at El-Zarabi section. measures about 4 m in thickness (Fig.6B).
 The basal part of this cycle is composed of dark grey lime mudstone (1.5 m) representing the deep subtidal facies grades upward into well-sorted peloidal packstone (2 m).
 The cap of this cycle is represented by the oolitic grainstone facies (0.5 m), which is composed mainly of cleanly washed, well-sorted and well-rounded oolites representing the shallowest facies of this cycle (shoaling accreting during regressive phase off the shelves).
-Also, this type is represented by one one cycle in the middle part of the upper unit of the Drunka Formation at G.Gibeil section, where the cycle begins with lime mudstone (2.5 m) and ends with codiacean algae grainstone (1 m) passing through the orbitolites bioclastic packstone (3.5 m) and miliolidae packstone (1.5 m).
+Also, this type is represented by one one cycle in the middle part of the upper unit of the Drunka Formation at G.Gibeil section, where the cycle begins with lime mudstone (2.5 m) and ends with codiacean algae grainstone (1.5 m).
 As the thickness of the cap of these cycles is thinner than its base, we can deduce that the sedimentation rate is high relative to the submergence rate that causes the deposition of thicker lime mudstone at the base and thinner oolitic grainstone at the top of the cycle.